Sustainable population

 The concept of sustainable population concerns how human numbers interact with environmental limits, economic systems, and social equity.
-While human population size is linearly linked to ecological impact, empirical research shows that most variation in environmental pressure between countries and over time is explained by differences in consumption and technology use.
+While human population size contributes to ecological impact, a substantial body of empirical research indicates that most variation in environmental pressure between countries and over time is explained by differences in consumption patterns, technologies, and resource distribution.

 Estimates of a sustainable population vary widely, depending on assumptions about technology, equity, and consumption levels.
 Some frameworks focus on numeric carrying capacity, while others emphasize changing systems: improving access to education and healthcare, reducing inequality, and shifting consumption norms.

 Sustainability is increasingly viewed as a dynamic balance between human well-being and planetary boundaries, not a fixed population threshold.